Posts

 Image

-I must say that I was a little smug when I heard about a telehealth that the Utah Deparment of Health's Asthma Program offers.
-They have different professionals that present lectures once a quarter.
-This one was on inhaler technique.
-The pharmacist had statistics from several studies that show anywhere from 50-90% of patients, doctors and even pharmacists don't know how to use an inhaler properly.
+I was listening to a webinar about inhaler technique.
+The pharmacist had statistics from several studies that show anywhere from 50-90% of patients, doctors, and even pharmacists don't know how to use an inhaler properly.
 I hate to admit it, but I think I was one of them!
-They list several common mistakes, the one I make is that I don't breathe in slightly BEFORE I depress the inhaler.
+The presenter listed several common mistakes, the one I make is that I don't breathe in slightly BEFORE I depress the inhaler.
 The propellant comes out at 50 miles per hour, so if you don't start breathing in, the medicine can go to the back of your throat.
-The other mistake many people make is to breathe in quickly since the medicine comes out quickly.
-You need to breath in SLOWLY, usually 3 to 5 seconds.
-The pharmacist said both of these go against your normal instinct, so you need to "fight your instinct" when you use your i
+Many people use a spacer with their inhaler if they are having problems with eye/hand coordination.
+I am one of those and am going to start using a spacer so I don't get confused about when to inhale.
+The other mistake many people make is to breathe in quickly - since the medicine comes out quickly.
+You actually need to breath in SLOWLY, usually 3 to 5 seconds.
+This will draw the medicine down deep into the lungs.
+The ph...

 Low fume paint for asthma